 | NT | No | No | No reforms announced | N/A |

-NSW (staged rollout) Stage 1 is live: 749+ GPs are approved as continuation prescribers (for patients already diagnosed and stable).
-Stage 2 training opens March 2026 — because training takes 3–6 months, trained GPs are expected to begin diagnosing patients from mid-2026 onwards.
-Nearly 600 GPs have expressed interest.
+NSW (staged rollout) Stage 1 is live: 1,400+ GPs are approved as continuation prescribers (for patients already diagnosed and stable), as of mid-2026.
+Stage 2 training, for GP-led diagnosis, began in March 2026 with around 300 GPs; NSW-funded GP assessments are expected from early 2027.
 For details, see: GP ADHD Diagnosis in NSW.
-Browse NSW ADHD providers.

 Victoria The Victorian Government has announced funding to train 150 GPs to diagnose and treat ADHD, expected by September 2026.
 Currently, GPs cannot diagnose ADHD in Victoria.

 Western Australia The WA Government committed $1.3 million to train 65 GPs to diagnose and prescribe for patients aged 10+.
-GPs were expected to begin diagnosing from early 2026 following a six-month co-management period with specialist mentorship, though the rollout timeline may have shifted.
-Currently, GPs cannot diagnose ADHD independently in WA.
+A first cohort is now practising after completing a six-month co-management period with specialist mentors; broader access is still rolling out, so availability is limited for now.

 ACT Since February 2026, trained GPs can continue stimulant prescriptions without repeated specialist reviews.
 A second stage allowing full diagnosis and initiation is expected later in 2026.